Gurdjieff Arbeit im Leben - Seminare in Gurdjieff Movements

 Gurdjieff group Stuttgart

-The Gurdjieff Group Stuttgart meets weekly on Thursdays from 7.30 to 9.00 p.m.
-Meditation, attention exercises and an exchange about personal Work experiences are part of every meeting.
-The group is open to anyone with serious interest in the Gurdjieff Work and with willingness to attend our weekly meetings.
+The Gurdjieff Group Stuttgart meets weekly, Meditation, attention exercises and an exchange about personal Work experiences are part of every meeting.
+The group is open to anyone with serious interest in the Gurdjieff Work and with willingness to attend the weekly gatherings.

 Gurdjieff group Berlin